Blosc/python-blosc2/RELEASING.rst

     git commit -a -m "Getting ready for release X.Y.Z" git push

-* Check that the documentation is correctly created in https://python-blosc2.rtfd.io.

 * Double check that the supported Python versions for the wheels are the correct ones (`.github/workflows/cibuildwheels.yml`).
 Add/remove Python version if needed.
   Also, update the `classifiers` field for the supported Python versions.